Tatsinnit/azure-docs/articles/batch/batch-application-packages.md

 ### ApplicationPackageError

-The possible cause of this error is the internal process failure caused when an unforseen circumstances got trigger while downloading, unpacking or collecting information about application package in use.
+The possible cause of this error is the internal process failure caused when an unforseen circumstances got trigger while downloading, unpacking or collecting information about application package in use, for example: below error is caused by download failure which could be caused by wrong package resource download URL.

 For example: